Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 Once your website is ready, make sure to create a Google Business Profile (formerly Google My Business).
 There, you can list your location, contact details, inventory, and other important information for potential customers, as shown in the screenshot below.

 Lastly, optimizing your site for local SEO is necessary if you want to rank on page one for keywords like “coworking space in [city/state/area]”.
-Undoubtedly, that would help you generate more revenue for your coworking space.
-While your Google My Business profile plays a big role here, there are many other things to do, like:
+That would help you generate more revenue for your coworking space.
+While your Google Business Profile plays a big role here, there are many other things to do, like:

-For more details, check out Ahrefs’ great guide to local SEO.
+For more details, check out Ahrefs’ guide to local SEO.

 With that out of the way, let’s move on to the first stage of pre-selling — research and networking.